scottie-l/reading-notes/reading-notes-401/class-05.md

 # Notes - Day 5

+1. What are 4 key areas to that are used to analyze the effiecentcy of an algorithm?
+2. What does n signify in O(1)?
+3. What is the difference between a singly and doubly node?
+4. Describe a linked list?
+5. True or False, you can traverse backwards in a singly by using the `AddBefore`?
+6. What are two major points to consider when thinking about how an algorithm performs?
+7. Would you use an array to search for a single element?
+Why or why not?
+8. True or False, a linear data structure has consecutive blocks of code placed together in memory?
+9. Are Space time and Time compleity measured the same.
+10. Why is computing time not constant for calculating the algorithmic efficiency?

 <b><a href = "https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-05/resources/big_oh.html">"Big O: Analysis of Algorithm Efficiency, through “Linear Complexity Growth”"</a>

 Big O(oh) notation is used to describe the efficiency of an algorithm or function.
 This efficiency is evaluated based on 2 factors: